walkerkq/spotify_genre_classification/spotify_genres.md

 ![](spotify_genres_files/figure-gfm/pca-1.png)<!-- -->

+Typically we would look for an “elbow” where the variance explained by subsequent PCs drops off, but there isn’t one here.
 We would need to retain 7 PCs to explain \>75% of the variance, which is a great improvement from 12 features, but doesn’t help much with understanding the relationship between the features and song genres.

 Let’s look a little closer at the first two for simplicity’s sake.